ICEREG1992/pkmnmap4/README.md

 Translate(x, y, w, h)
 ```
 5. Copy and paste the output into the "coordinates" property of a feature in one of the vector js files.
     Note: `Translate()` may not work depending on the bounds set for your map.
+You can try `TranslateSmall()` which works for me on maps that are 1024x1024.

 ## how to create new interiors
 1. Create a new tileset for your map